wassim-khleifi/Joker-Portfolio/README.md

 ```
 10. Access the admin panel:
 ```
-Go to 127.0.0.1/admin.
+Go to /admin.
 Write your super username and password and you will be able to access the admin panel.
-You can add your projects and jobs using it.
+You can add your projects and jobs there.
 ```